-In some industries, the advantages of having GPS and location services with NetCloud Manager (NCM), part of Cradlepoint NetCloud, are clear — for instance, companies that dispatch emergency vehicles greatly benefit from GPS-related services.
+In some industries, the advantages of having GPS and location services with NetCloud Manager (NCM), part of Cradlepoint NetCloud Service, are clear — for instance, companies that dispatch emergency vehicles greatly benefit from GPS-related services.
 In other industries, however, the power of these tools are less well-known.
 In reality, GPS and location services can improve a company’s efficiency, service delivery, and bottom line across a wide variety of sectors.

-GPS and location services essentially allow you and your company to know where your routers are at any given point in time.
+GPS and location services essentially allow you and your company to know where your in-vehicle routers are at any given point in time.
 Being able to locate and track your routers (as well as the equipment, kiosks, and vehicles they reside in) can greatly assist your company in multiple ways.

 From a broad perspective, GPS and location services essentially allow your company to answer several basic questions:

 - Where are our routers at this moment?

 - Have they moved?

 Having access to these key pieces of information can help your company’s troubleshooting, business activities, loss prevention, security measures, and overall functionality and efficiency.

 #1: Troubleshooting — It’s not uncommon in large enterprises for IT teams to lose track of the exact location of key components of the network infrastructure.
 GPS tracking can save time, money, and headaches by allowing IT administrators to focus on fixing problems both proactively and reactively when they are able to locate, track, and diagnose those problems by site.
 Time that may have previously been spent trying to determine the exact location of an issue can instead be spent resolving the issue itself.